Len-PGH/Bobbystable.ai/web/README.md

 # Website Functionality
 -------------

 Part of BobbysTable.ai is the website.
-The website shows the intergration of SignalWire's MFA api interacting with the web server.
+The web server uses the intergration of SignalWire's MFA api interacting with the web server.